-This local structure plan has been prepared to facilitate the coordinated development of the Forrestfield North Residential Precinct as identified in the Forrestfield North District Structure Plan.
+This local structure plan has been prepared to facilitate the coordinated development of the Forrestfield North High Wycombe South Residential Precinct (formerly known as Forrestfield North Residential Precinct) as identified in the Forrestfield North District Structure Plan.

-The structure plan area encompasses the land generally bounded by Poison Gully Creek, Roe Highway, Sultana Road West and Milner Road, just to the east of the new Forrestfield Train Station, and the associated Transit Oriented Development and Activity Centre Precincts.
+The structure plan area encompasses the land generally bounded by Poison Gully Creek, Roe Highway, Sultana Road West and Milner Road, just to the east of the new Forrestfield High Wycombe Train Station, and the associated Transit Oriented Development and Activity Centre Precincts.

 The local structure plan area covers 90 landholdings and Bush Forever site 45 and is located within the municipality of the City of Kalamunda.
-The combined site area for the local structure plan is 123.05ha including that portion of Roe Highway immediately abutting the eastern edge of the precinct.
+The combined site area for the local structure plan is 123.05ha 121.7462ha including that portion of Roe Highway immediately abutting the eastern edge of the precinct.
 Roe Highway, in conjunction with Berkshire Road, Dundas Road and Maida Vale Road, currently service the accessibility requirements of the area.

-The Forrestfield North Residential Precinct currently consists primarily of rural residential development including single houses and associated outbuildings on lots generally around one hectare in area.
+The Forrestfield North High Wycombe South Residential Precinct currently consists primarily of rural residential development including single houses and associated outbuildings on lots generally around one hectare in area.
 It includes an established sealed road network to service existing properties and a number of generally underutilised bridle trails that reflect the historic character and use of the area.